ntavish/ulisp-arm/README.md

 # Description

 This is a port of ulisp running on Electronut Labs Blip board and uses Zephyr.
+Documentation for Blip and Zephyr is available [here](https://docs.zephyrproject.org/latest/boards/arm/nrf52840_blip/doc/nrf52840_blip.html).

 Steps to build and flash: